He Comes as One Unknown: the story of Samuel Ford

 The Ol Man set his gaze on James.

-‘I’ll tell you what I know of your father but you cannot go around telling all of Millport now.
+‘I’ll tell you what I know of yer father but ye cannot go around telling all of Millport now.
 This is between me and thee, and yer father’.

 James nodded in consent, ‘How did father come to Millport?
 He has no family here’.

 ‘Well now, where to begin?
 Aye.
-Ah, Yes.
+Ah, aye.
 It would be around the time of yer birth methinks.
 Let’s start there, the day you were born.
 That I remember.’

 And so the story unravelled, slowly and methodically.
 As the threads knitted together James followed the pictures painted by the old man’s story.
 Somewhere in that room, as dusk gathered outside, James realised he had quickly grown up.

 It was six days after the winter solstice of 1834.
 The tenements along Stuart Street Millport where being battered by wind and spray as another front moved in from the Atlantic, across the Irish Sea and up the Firth of Clyde.
 And if one could see between the walls of stinging spray whipping across Stuart Street one might have seen the small figure detached itself from one of the tenements.
 It was evening and the gas lights cast an eerie glow over the scene as a lad dashed from doorway to doorway dodging spume and spindrift.